Velocidex/velociraptor-docs/content/vql_reference/plugin/http_client/_index.md

 Arg | Description | Type
 ----|-------------|-----
 url|The URL to fetch|string (required)
-params|Parameters to encode as POST or GET query strings|Any headers|A dict of headers to send.|Any method|HTTP method to use (GET, POST, PUT, PATCH, DELETE)|string data|If specified we write this raw data into a POST request instead of encoding the params above.|string chunk_size|Read input with this chunk size and send each chunk as a row|int
+params|Parameters to encode as POST or GET query strings|ordereddict.Dict headers|A dict of headers to send.|ordereddict.Dict method|HTTP method to use (GET, POST, PUT, PATCH, DELETE)|string data|If specified we write this raw data into a POST request instead of encoding the params above.|string chunk_size|Read input with this chunk size and send each chunk as a row|int